LoopKit/loopdocs/docs/gh-actions/gh-update.md

 !!! question "FAQs"
     - **Do I need a computer?** No
     - **Can I do this on my phone?** Yes
-    - **Should I regenerate my GitHub Personal Access token every time?** It depends.
-Getting a new token resets the 90 day clock for when you get your email reminder.
-That can be a handy reminder that you need to rebuild to avoid TestFlight expiration.
-    - **I built with GitHub before Loop 3 was released, do I need to do anything?** Yes.
-Please follow this links [GitHub Early Adopters](#github-early-adopters)
+    - **Did the directions change?** Yes.
+We now recommend you select a GitHub Personal Access that never expires.
+It simplifies the build every 90-day process significantly
+    - **How do I regenerate my GitHub Personal Access token to never expire?** See this section [Regenerate GitHub Token](#regenerate-github-token)

 ## GitHub Update Summary

 The brief summary is listed below:

 1. Log in to GitHub
-1. Update your GitHub token (if needed)
 1. Go to your LoopWorkspace repository
 1. Update your fork (if needed)
 1. Select Actions: Build Loop